Tebazil12/diss-docs/README.md

 # diss-docs

-This is the place to find the documents relating to my dissertation.
+This is the place to find my dissertation documents.

-For the actual project code, please go [here](https://github.com/Tebazil12/AqASS).
+For the actual project code and documentation, please go [here](https://github.com/Tebazil12/AqASS).